Complexity classifications for different equivalence and audit problems for Boolean circuits: Equivalence- and isomorphism problems

 We need a last technical result.
 This lemma allows us, in the later proof of Proposition~\ref{prop:ISO_D}, to use a similar argument as in the above proof of Lemma~\ref{lemma:ISO_and_or_restr}: In both proofs it is essential that we can control the possible dominant pairs of a circuit that is of the form $t_2(x_1,x_2,C)$, where $t_2$ is the ternary majority function and $C$ is some circuit.
 In the proof of Lemma~\ref{lemma:ISO_and_or_restr}, we knew the dominant sets of $t_2(z_1,z_2,C_i^0)$ since $z_1$ and $z_2$ did not appear in $C_i^0$.
 In the proof of Proposition~\ref{prop:ISO_D}, the situation will be a bit more complicated, and we will need the following lemma to ensure that the dominant pairs in the circuits resulting from our reduction are exactly the ones that we need.

-\begin{lemma} If $C(x_1,\dots,x_n,1,0)$ is a circuit that does not imply a variable and is not implied by a variable, then $\set{u,v}$ is the only dominant pair for where $u$ and $v$ are new variables. \end{lemma}
+\begin{lem} If $C(x_1,\dots,x_n,1,0)$ is a circuit that does not imply a variable and is not implied by a variable, then $\set{u,v}$ is the only dominant pair for where $u$ and $v$ are new variables. \end{lem}

 We note that a circuit $C$ implies a variable if and only if the function computed by $C$ is $1$-separating, and is implied by a variable if and only if the function computed by $C$ is $0$-separating We note that for the ternary majority function $t_2$, all pairs of two distinct variables are dominant.